FamilySearch/GEDCOM.io/_pages/tag-def/DESI.md

 specification:
   - Descendant Interest
   - Indicates an interest in research to identify additional descendants of this individual.
-See also ANCI.
+See also `ANCI`.

 label: 'Descendant Interest'